 Does Your Executive Resume Have a Red Flag?

-People often ask me to review their resume and note any potential red flags that they should address.
-Although I’m not able to review the majority of resumes that are sent to me (I simply do not have the capacity!), here are some of the most common red flags that I personally come across (and how to fix them):
+People often ask me to review their resumes and note any potential red flags that they should address.
+Although I’m not able to review the majority of resumes that are sent to me (I simply do not have the capacity!), here are some of the most common resume red flags that I personally come across (and how to fix them):

 Copying and pasting job descriptions into your resume provides zero value to the reader.
 Emphasize results instead.
 Share pertinent content from your career that demonstrates proof of ability in alignment with job requirements.

 Hiring managers want to know WIIFM “What’s In It For Me”; NOT what your personal end-goal is.
 Ditch the objective and share a value-based headline/tagline that aligns offerings with needs.

 Extremely long resumes are rarely read in full – or appreciated.
 Think quality of content versus quantity.
 Distill details down to what matters most, letting value dictate an appropriate length while keeping content focused and succinct.